 The Herbert Protocol: additional support for those looking after someone with dementia.

 The Carers Emergency Card Scheme is FREE and available to all unpaid carers.

 How does it work?

-Carers register with the scheme and provide information about the person they look after (for example, medication) and the names of people who can be contacted in the event of an emergency and who have keys to your home.
-This information is held by the Newham Network.
+Register with Carers First for the scheme and we will provide a template to write down information about the person you look after (for example, medication), the names of people who can be contacted in the event of an emergency and who have keys to your home.
+We will send a copy of this information to the Newham Network who will send you an Carers Emergency Card which you can carry with you with their central number available 24/7.
 If they receive a call that you have had an accident, they will take action depending on what has happened to you.

 It is important that the individuals you may name as emergency contacts are aware and are also given a copy of this document.

 What if I don't want my plan held centrally?

 If for any reason you do not want your emergency plan held by Newham Network, we can send you an alternative card for you to write the details of the person you would like to be contacted in an emergency and you can simply complete this and keep the card with you.